Safe Bayesian Optimization for Complex Control Systems via Additive Gaussian Processes: Empirical Study

+We use two explicit safety functions in addition to the performance threshold: one discourages large steady-state error and the other limits the control signal energy,

+The constants are $C_{e0}=C_{u0}=100$, $w_e'=40$, and $w_u=0.001$, and both thresholds are set to $0$.
+The $G_u$ constraint is the hard signal-safety constraint; the performance and steady-state-error thresholds are softer engineering constraints used to guide search away from poor controllers.
+The initial controller supplied by the Speedgoat model satisfies these thresholds.

+The six controller gains have different ranges: the speed-controller $p$ and $i$ gains lie in $[0.01,0.5]$; the $d$- and $q$-axis current-controller $p$ gains lie in $[0.1,1]$; and the current-controller $i$ gains lie in $[1,200]$.
+These different scales motivate dimension-wise lengthscales and variances in the additive kernel.
+They also motivate including interaction terms, because the speed loop and current loops influence different but coupled parts of the tracking response.

-Due to hardware safety concerns, only safe BO algorithms are compared in this section, including \textsc{SwarmSafeOpt}, \textsc{SwarmStageOpt}, \textsc{LineBO}, and \textsc{SafeCtrlBO}.
-Since \textsc{LineBO} can only handle the performance function as the safety function, the $G_e$ and $G_u$ functions defined in this section are not evaluated in \textsc{LineBO}.
-To ensure a fair comparison, we conducted 5 runs for each method, each consisting of 100 iterations.
-The mean and standard error of the performance curves for all methods are presented in Figure \ref{fig:experiment1}.
-Additionally, the highest performance results from the 5 runs for each method are illustrated in Figure \ref{fig:experiment3}, with the performance metrics detailed in Table \ref{tab:comparison}.
+For safety reasons, we compare only safe BO algorithms on hardware: \textsc{SwarmSafeOpt}, \textsc{SwarmStageOpt}, the three \textsc{LineBO} variants, and \textsc{SafeCtrlBO}.
+The \textsc{LineBO} implementation used here only supports the performance function as its safety metric, so $G_e$ and $G_u$ are not evaluated for \textsc{LineBO}.
+Each method is run five times for 100 iterations.
+Figure~\ref{fig:experiment1} reports the mean and standard error of the performance values, Figure~\ref{fig:experiment3} shows the best speed-tracking curve found by each method, and Table~\ref{tab:comparison} summarizes the corresponding metrics.

-\paragraph{Results.} As shown in Figure \ref{fig:experiment1}, all six methods could continuously optimize the PMSM speed tracking performance, with \textsc{SafeCtrlBO} showing the most significant improvements.
-From the curves in Figure \ref{fig:experiment3} and the performance metrics in Table \ref{tab:comparison}, the best result obtained by \textsc{SafeCtrlBO} had the smallest overshoot, the shortest $2\%$ settling time, and the second-smallest steady-state error.
-In terms of constraint violation, since the three \textsc{LineBO} methods were unable to constrain the steady-state error and control signal, we only recorded their violations of the performance threshold. \textsc{SafeCoordinateLineBO} violated the performance threshold once, \textsc{SafeDescentLineBO} violated it 4 times, and \textsc{SafeRandomLineBO} violated it 5 times.
-The remaining methods considered both performance and safety thresholds. \textsc{SwarmSafeOpt} violated thresholds 39 times across five runs, \textsc{SwarmStageOpt} violated them 61 times, and \textsc{SafeCtrlBO} violated them 39 times.
-A more detailed discussion on constraint violation can be found in Appendix ???.

-Notably, in this experiment, the \textsc{SafeCtrlBO} method employed a full additive kernel, where the additive kernels of all six orders were summed to form the kernel for the Gaussian process.
-While this enhanced optimization efficiency, it introduced a substantial computational cost.
-When using the potential expander set $\mathcal{E}_n$ defined in previous safe BO methods for safe exploration, each iteration took approximately 48 seconds.
-However, using the set of safe boundary points $\mathcal{B}_n$ reduced the iteration time to around 28 seconds.
-This highlights the significance of simplifying the potential expander set when performing safe BO with additive kernels.